AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-views.md

 ### Export a topic as PDF {#id2114BL00B5U}

 PDF is one of the most common output formats that is used at every possible stage of the document development cycle.
-AEM Guides provides you the flexibility to generate the PDF of an individual topic or an entire map file.
+Experience Manager Guides provides you the flexibility to generate the PDF of an individual topic or an entire map file.
 Export as PDF feature allows the Author, Publisher, or an Administrator to easily generate the PDF output for an individual topic.
 It uses the DITA-OT configurations saved at the folder-level profile to generate the PDF.

 This feature supports the following functionalities: